Loop3D/loopresources/docs/source/tutorials/08-file-database.md

-# 8 - File Database Backend for `DrillholeDatabase` — Tutorial
+# 6 - File Database Backend for `DrillholeDatabase`

 This tutorial demonstrates how to use the **file-based (SQLite) backend** for `DrillholeDatabase`.
 It covers two common workflows: